shajunxing/banana-nomake/README.md

 |listdir(dir, callback)|Function which iterate all items in directory `dir`, for each item invoke function `callback`. `callback` takes 3 parameters: directory, base name and extension.
 If item is file, combination is complete file path.
 If item is directory, base name and extension are NULL.|
 |mtime(...)|Macro which get one or more file modification time and returns latest one.
 Paremeters are file names, return value is double.|

-Below is an example of make.c, isn't it quite simple?
+Below is an example of make.c, compare to those sucking makefiles, isn't it quite simple?

 ```c
 #include "make.h"